-Bunny and North have their moments as well, towards Sophie and Jack respectively.
+Bunny and North have their moments as well, towards Sophie, Jack and Katherine respectively.

 In another story by the same author, called Lullabies, the Bennett children are orphaned and the Guardians adopt them.
 Then, one night, Pitch pays a visit.
 Bunny, who is guarding them, immediately gets into a fighting stance.

 Bunny: You take one step towards these little nippers, and I'll rip you apart where you stand.